Today in Hip-Hop: Drake Drops ‘Thank Me Later’

 10. "Fancy" feat.
 Swizz Beatz & T.I.

 On this day, June 15, in hip-hop history…

-Drake had one chance to impress on a commercial level and he delivered with Thank Me Later.
-Drizzy expressed that it was “a solid hip hop album,” with strong influences from Nas and Andre 3000 for certain moments.
+Drake had one chance to impress on a commercial level and delivered big with Thank Me Later.
+Drizzy expressed that it was "a solid hip hop album," with strong influences from Nas and Andre 3000 for certain moments.
 Fans gravitated towards the album for its ambient production and emotional vulnerability, similar to what Kanye West achieved in 808s & Heartbreak.
-At the same time, Drake showcased his versatility as an rap/R&B force in songs like “The Resistance” and “Find Your Love.”
-Lyrically, Drake held his own next to his idols (Jay-Z, Lil Wayne), as well as his contemporaries (Nicki Minaj, Young Jeezy.)
+At the same time, Drake showcased his versatility as a rap/R&B force in songs like “The Resistance” and “Find Your Love.”
+Lyrically, Drake held his own next to his idols (Jay-Z, Lil Wayne), as well as contemporaries like Nicki Minaj and Young Jeezy.

-Like many anticipated releases, Drake suffered from an early leak before its June 15 street date.
-However, Drake still debuted at No. 1 on the Billboard 200, selling 447,000 copies in the first week.
+Drake's Thank Me Later debuted at number one on the Billboard 200, selling 447,000 copies in the first week.
 Moving past the strong sales numbers, music critics also commended Drake’s personal themes on the album that touched on his newfound fame and romances.
-Overall, Thank Me Later built the foundation for Drake’s atmospheric and introspective style that has grown into its own entity in hip-hop.
-It goes without saying that the album is widely regarded as his best solo effort.
-You can thank him now.
+Overall, Thank Me Later built the foundation for Drake’s atmospheric and introspective style that has grown to be his signature strength in hip-hop.